What Is Organic Chemistry?

 This can be explained with the help of the Hyperconjugation that we saw, but there would be an overlap between the σ-bond of C-H and the odd electron in the p-orbital of carbon.

 Note: If there is a possibility of resonance, then that would make it more stable.
 This is because resonance affects the entire structure.

 35 Most Important Questions in Organic Chemistry for JEE

 Frequently Asked Questions

 1. What is the meaning of bond cleavage?

-1. Homolytic cleavage: The two electrons in bond equal shared between the two atoms.
+1. Homolytic cleavage: The two electrons in the bond are equally shared between the two atoms.

 2. What makes a strong nucleophile?

-The conjugate base a good nucleophile.
-For example OH– is a good nucleophile than H2O.
-Greater the negative charge, atoms are more likely to give electrons to form a bond.
+The conjugate base of a good nucleophile.
+For example, OH– is a good nucleophile than H2O.
+The greater the negative charge, the atoms are more likely to give electrons to form a bond.